JiayueDu328/ACC102-Assignment/README.md

 - Visualization of engagement trends

 ## Key Insights

 Some key findings from the analysis include:

-- Engagement varies significantly across different platforms
+- Instagram shows the highest average engagement, while Twitter has the lowest
-- Certain post types (e.g., video or carousel) tend to perform better
+- Video and poll posts generate more interaction compared to other content types
-- Posting time may influence engagement levels
+- Engagement tends to be higher on weekends, especially Sunday
-- User interaction patterns differ between platforms
+- Posts with negative sentiment receive more engagement, possibly due to stronger emotional reactions
 ## How to Run the Project

 1. Clone this repository: